santiagomarc/EZbyte/README.md

      ```

 4. 🏃‍♂️‍➡️ **Compile and Run the Program**:
-   - Navigate to the project directory and compile the program:
+   - Navigate to the 'src' directory and compile the main program:
      ```bash
-     javac Main.java
+     javac main/Main.java
      ```
    - Run the program:
      ```bash
-     java Main
+     java main/Main
      ```